Lirentelimab

-Lirentelimab (known under the brand name AK002) is a humanized nonfucosylated monoclonal antibody that targets sialic acid-binding Ig-like lectin 8 (SIGLEC8).
-In a randomized clinical trial, lirentelimab was found to improve eosinophil counts and symptoms in individuals with eosinophilic gastritis and duodenitis.
-Adverse reactions include infusion reactions, which are mild to moderate and typically occur following the first infusion.
+Lirentelimab (called AK002 during preclinical development) is a humanized nonfucosylated monoclonal antibody that targets sialic acid-binding Ig-like lectin 8 (SIGLEC8).
+It was discovered and developed by Allakos.
+Allakos tested it several conditions driven by overactivation of eosinophils and mast cells but after it failed in two Phase II trials in 2024, Allakos stopped working on it.

-Mechanism of action

-In individuals with asthma, Siglec-8 expression is increased on the surface of eosinophils and mast cells in sputum.
-Lirentelimab depletes eosinophils via antibody-dependent natural killer cell mediated cytotoxicity.

-Indications

-As of 2023, lirentelimab has no approved indications.

-Pharmacology
+Description

-Lirentelimab is a humanized, nonfucosylated IgG1 monoclonal antibody that targets Siglec-8.
+Lirentelimab is a humanized, nonfucosylated IgG1 monoclonal antibody that targets Siglec-8; it removes eosinophils by triggering natural killer cells to kill them.
 Siglec-8 is an inhibitory receptor present on eosinophils and mast cells, with low level expression on basophils.
 Interleukin-5, granulocyte-macrophage colony stimulating factor, and interleukin-33 enhance anti-Siglec-8 mediated destruction of eosinophils.
 Lirentelimab inhibits mast cells' IgE-mediated degranulation and de novo synthesis of prostaglandin D2 in vitro.

-Adverse events

-Mild-to-moderate infusion reactions may occur with lirentelimab, which tend to occur following the first infusion only.

 Research

-Lirentelimab has been studied for the treatment of chronic spontaneous urticaria, indolent systemic mastocytosis, and severe allergic conjunctivitis.
+Lirentelimab has been studied in clinical trials for conditions in which eosinophils are overactive - for example in chronic spontaneous urticaria, indolent systemic mastocytosis, and severe allergic conjunctivitis.
+In January 2025, after the drug candidate failed in a phase II trial in atopic dermatitis and in a phase IIb study in chronic spontaneous urticaria, the company developing it, Allakos, ceased development of lirentelimbab.
+In 2025 Allakos and its assets were acquired by Concentra Biosciences, controlled by Tang Capital Management.